Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 You can’t always keep the puppy below threshold.

 At some point, you’re gonna have to go to the bathroom.
 Or your human children are going to start hitting each other with sticks and you’ll have to go deal with that.
-Or maybe your puppy will be so sensitive that even walking three meters into the kitchen sets them off.
+Or maybe your puppy will be so sensitive that even walking three meters into the kitchen will set them off.

 We call these medium moments.
 Not full-blown panic, but definitely a bit over threshold.
 Sparky’s barking or whining, but it’s more like “hey, where’d you go?
 Are you doing something fun without me??”